Pittsburgh Steelers vs. Las Vegas Raiders NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Raiders Top Players

-- Find the latest odds and place your bets on Waller to hit his player props at SISportsbook.

-- Hunter Renfrow contributed with 656 yards on 56 grabs and two touchdowns.
-He was targeted 77 times and put up 41 receiving yards per game last year.
+- Hunter Renfrow's stat line last year showed 56 grabs for 656 yards and two touchdowns.
+He averaged 41.0 receiving yards per game and was targeted 77 times.

-- Last season Henry Ruggs III caught 26 passes on 43 targets for 452 yards and two touchdowns, averaging 30.1 receiving yards per game.
+- Henry Ruggs III caught 26 passes on 43 targets for 452 yards and two touchdowns last year, averaging 30.1 yards per game.